fabioeloche/CollaboratorTracker/README.md

 ### Types of Tests

-#### Performance Testing
-- **Objective:** To ensure the application remains performant under heavy use.
-- Example:
-  - Tested with a dataset containing over 200 task entries, ensuring consistent responsiveness.

 #### Browser Compatibility Testing
 - **Objective:** To verify the app functions as expected on different web browsers.